Parts of a Contract Drafting: Everything You Need to Know

 - Condition, which outlines an event that isn't certain to occur but must occur before the terms under the performance section come due.
 Conditions fall under two main categories, which are implied and express.
 Express conditions are clearly outlined in the agreement, while implied are read by the court into the agreement.
 A condition must be attached to an obligation and cannot appear in isolation.
 The language used to signify a condition varies between contracts.
 Failure to meet a condition doesn't immediately create a right to damages or liability, as a condition cannot be breached.
 If one involved party fails to meet a condition, this could trigger an obligation, but it would not create an obligation.
 In a contract, you can usually spot a condition because it contains the words “in the event of” or “if.”

 If you need help with parts of a contract drafting, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.